JialinHu365/Disordered-metasurface-QCA/README.md

 `theory.py`

-&#x09;Contains the main theoretical expressions and numerical procédures, including the calculation of \[coherent reflection/transmission coefficient of the particle monolayer and  reflection/transmission coefficient of multiple-layered structure]
+&#x09;Contains the main theoretical expressions and numerical procédures, including the calculation of
+- theoretical coherent reflection and transmission coefficients of the particle monolayer (`r_coh/t_coh`);
+- theoretical reflectance and transmittance of multilayer structure (`R/T`);

 `main.py`